 There is a myriad of ways to make your home a greener and more eco-friendly place.
 However, every home is different so it can be difficult coming up with every way to upgrade your property.
 Thankfully, there is help available for this task.
 If you get in contact with a sustainability consultant, they will come and analyze your home, giving you a list of all of the green changes that you could make.
 This means that you won’t miss out on anything important green alternatives.

-To save the planet and yourself some cash, consider the eco-friendly upgrades listed above.
+To save the planet and yourself some cash, consider the eco-friendly upgrades listed above, or come check out how to protect your garden and the environment at the same time .
 Do you have any eco-friendly home solutions?
 Please share in the comments!